rebelsky/sams-assorted-musings-reflections/trustees.md

   and I heard at least one faculty member say that if he were president, they would not feel comfortable voicing public complaints about the institution.
-* An irresponsible lack of emphasis on development.
+* An irresponsible lack of emphasis on development during my first decade plus at Grinnell.
 * The imposition of what seemed to be business practices on a College.
   These included bullet-point lists [3] rather than thoughtful paragraphs;
   the use of buzzwords like "excellence"; the "branding" of the College